foragepm/forage/readme.md

 Headless CLI - run forest as a daemon, ideal for usage on a server or in CI

-Package index UI - see which packages have been proxied, cached and stored on IPFS

-Local package search - search through locally available packages

 Republish local packages - republish all packages and their dependencies found in local metadata for resilient offline usage

 Seeding mode - Republish copies of all packages announced on the IPFS public DHT